-- Involvement in theatre – Little Theatre of Norfolk specifically. (no required but special consideration may be given.)
+- Involvement in theatre – Little Theatre of Norfolk specifically. (not required but special consideration may be given.)

-Mr. Corriveau has worked in the arts for the past 20 years professionally and academically; directing, designing, acting and coaching more than 250 productions throughout the U.S. He received his M.F.A. from Lindenwood University, in Directing, an M.A. from the University of Maine Orono, in Theatre History and Criticism, and his B.A. from Franklin Pierce College, in Performance/Directing and Scenic Design/Stage Management.
-Mr. Corriveau has had the pleasure of working professionally with such notables as former First Lady Hillary Rodham Clinton, Lily Tomlin, Gregory Hines, Bruno Kirby, Ed Begley, Jr. and Bill Cosby in both television and stage performances.
+Mr. Corriveau has worked in the arts for the past 25 years professionally and academically; directing, designing, acting and coaching more than 250 productions throughout the U.S. He has worked with in many styles of the performing arts from Musical Theatre to Opera and Ballet to National Tours.
+He received his M.F.A. from Lindenwood University, in Directing, an M.A. from the University of Maine Orono, in Theatre History and Criticism, and his B.A. from Franklin Pierce College, in Performance/Directing and Scenic Design/Stage Management.
+Mr. Corriveau has had the pleasure of working professionally with such notables as former First Lady Hillary Rodham Clinton, Julie Andrews, Lily Tomlin, Gregory Hines, Bruno Kirby, Ed Begley, Jr. and Bill Cosby in both television and stage performances.
 He has taught Acting, Voice/Diction and Dialects, Theatre History, Stagecraft and Multicultural Theatre at various theatres, colleges and universities across the country.
 Mr. Corriveau published his work WAITING FOR GODOT: A VAUDEVILLIAN APPROACH, has presented workshops at The Kennedy Center in conjunction with Opera for Youth on Creating an Interactive Residency and Incorporating the Arts into Your State Curriculum and at the National Opera America Conference on Developing Audiences and the Next Generation.
 He continues to work as an educator for the Kids Voting U.S.A. programs Destination Democracy and Civics Alive!
-Mr. Corriveau has co-created two new Virginia Opera programs I Hear America Singing! and History Alive!
+Mr. Corriveau has co-created two Virginia Opera programs I Hear America Singing! and History Alive!
 Mr. Corriveau has received awards from the Kennedy Center for his Scenic Designs of WEST SIDE STORY and HURLYBURLY, a Portfolio Award for Best Supporting Actor in a Comedy and has been nominated for the National Arts Medal and twice for an Alli Award.
-Mr. Corriveau also taught as adjunct faculty for Christopher Newport University and is a Past President of the Little Theatre of Norfolk.
+Mr. Corriveau also taught as adjunct faculty for Christopher Newport University and is a Past President